oszuidwest/zwfm-liquidsoap/README.md

 and HLS outputs.
 Each item in `studio_inputs` reports its audio buffer in seconds and an SRT object with its connection state.
 Every active SRT connection includes the peer address, negotiated receive latency, receive buffer, round-trip time, and total dropped packets.
+Because `/status` does not require authentication, peer addresses are `null` by default.
+Send the same `Authorization: Bearer <token>` header configured for `POST /metadata` to include them.

 `outputs.icecast` has an aggregate status and a `streams` array.
 Each stream identifies its host, port, and mount and reports whether it is started, ready,